warnikchow/coaudiotext/README.md

-# SPEECH_TEXT_TUTORIAL
+# Audio-Text Tutorial
-A short tutorial for speech-text alignment (multi-modal analysis)
+A short tutorial for the co-utilization of audio and text data (multi-modal analysis)

 ## Contents
 To be updated.

+## 0. Acoustic features

+## 1. Speech-only analysis with Librosa and Keras

+## 2. Self-attentive BiLSTM

+## 3. Co-utilization of audio and text data

+## 4. Multi-hop attention

+## 5. Cross-attention